raul23/nlp/README.rst

       'so'

 `:warning:` As the `official documentation notes <https://pypi.org/project/langdetect/>`_, the algorithm is **non-deterministic**.
-Thus, if you run the code multiple times, you might get different results.
+Thus, if you run the code multiple times on a given text, you might get different results.
 Especially if the text is very short or ambiguous (e.g. using two languages).
 To make sure you get the same results, set the seed to 0 before running the language detection code:

 .. code-block:: python